As an adult, you may think of different difficulties you may experience on the piano.

 As adults, we tend to want things to be already done yesterday.

 Of course, this is not gonna happen.
 Learning a new skill or improving it takes time.

-I am guilty of being impatient from times to times.
+I am guilty of being impatient from time to time.

-In fact, we need to remember that learning an instrument is a lifetime work.
+In fact, we need to remember that learning an instrument is a lifetime of work.

 You can always improve, always get better, even slightly.